Bandai AT-ST review

 kit review, build log, modifications, painting, weathering

-Bandai AT-ST All Terrain Scout Transport build steps.
+So, here are all of the Bandai AT-ST All Terrain Scout Transport build steps.
 I am modifying the design to fit Kai Lim's artwork: Walker Assault.
 Among the modifications is a Snowtrooper commander, roof blaster turret, swapped side turrets with new armor shields, modified side blaster turret with 2 large barrels and power cable, triangular terrain scanners on either side of the chin, a roof-mounted spot light, and what looks like a winch under the chin.

 Link to finished model